 Halley M. Arneson (Kodiak, AK), SOC, clas

 Noah Church (Oregon City, OR), ENGL, clas, phil

 Robert F. Cox (Klamath Falls, OR), ECON, clas [M.B.A.
 Willamette '13, now Associate Territory Sales Manager with Genie Industries in Redmond, WA.]

 Carrie Deal (Salt Lake City, UT), ARCH, clas

 Douglas Gilmore (Beaverton, OR), RHET, clas

-Jessica Lynn Myers (Plano, TX), ARCH, ARTH, clas [now Assistant Director of Quintana Galleries in Portland, OR]
+Jessica Lynn Meyers (Plano, TX), ARCH, ARTH, clas [now Assistant Director of Quintana Galleries in Portland, OR]

 Caitlin H. Roberts (Irvine, CA), ANTHR, clas